Aroweeri/InternetMorseCode/README.md

 # InternetMorseCode

 Allow two computers to send morse code back and forth with minimal network usage.
 Once both machines are connected, the user can use the gui's buttons as a morse code input method.

 Local feedback is provided to indicate what the timing of the signal sounds like to the remote machine.

 ## Setup / Dependencies
-pip install pyaudio
+`pip install pyaudio`
-pip install numpy
+`pip install numpy`
-pip install appJar
+`pip install appJar`

-For pyaudio you may need to install portaudio19-dev if you are on Debian/Ubuntu
+For pyaudio you may need to install package portaudio19-dev if you are on Debian/Ubuntu
+`sudo apt install portaudio19-dev`

 Two python scripts are used to make the connection: server.py and client.py